JuanDiegoMontoya/Gengine/README.md

 # Gengine (Game Engine)
-Gallery at the bottom!
-A code-oriented game engine designed to be efficient, extensible, and simple to use.
+A code-oriented game engine designed to be efficient, extensible, and simple to use (not necessarily in that order).
 It is being developed with the goal of making a specific game, so some features may be missing or lacking.

 ## Features
 - Voxel engine (see [the Voxel Engine repo](https://github.com/JuanDiegoMontoya/3D_Voxel_Engine) for more detail)
 - Batch renderer
-- ECS
+- ECS using EnTT
 - Entity scripting
 - Entity transformation hierarchy
 - Model loading